Personal Fitness Merit Badge Helps and Documents

 • Developing a healthy fitness pattern continues throughout life

-What Does It Mean to Be Physically Healthy?
+What It Means to Be Physically Healthy

 • Regular exercise